sidhuko/npm-toolkit/readme.md

 npm-toolkit will set the environment variables for you based on env key of your ntrc/settings.json file.
 You can use --env switch to quickly change environment configuration, for example typing "nt --env=qa" will load all variables defined in "env.qa" key.

+### Switches

+--env switch toggles environment definitions on.
+--verbose switch will produce detailed log messages about npm-toolkit --config switch can be used to point to your application regardless of your current location

 ### Logging issues and feature requests